Yhumi/TUIMegle/README.md

 		"These are also optional"
 	],
 	"shortcuts": {
-		"example": "this will send if you do /example"
+		"example": ["this will send if you do /example"], "multiline": ["this will send", "followed by this"] }
-	}
 }
 ```